AbdelghaniMzid/Digital-Twin-System-for-Real-Time-Vehicle/README.md

 - **NLP/NLG/NLU for Notifications**: Using advanced Natural Language Processing (NLP), Natural Language Generation (NLG), and Natural Language Understanding (NLU) to create user-friendly and meaningful alerts.
 - **Database Integration**: Data from sensors is structured in a database, making it easy to query and analyze for faults or anomalies.

-## Current Status
-🚧 **Work in Progress** 🚧
-The project is still under development with a focus on:
-- Building the communication between the Digital Master and Digital Shadows.
-- Developing the notification system using NLP, NLG, and NLU technologies.
-- Finalizing the backend and frontend structure for real-time monitoring.

----

 ### 🔧 Technologies and Tools Used